 Many undergraduate students working with RailTEC are supported by the CEE Department “Research Experience for Undergraduates” program.
 Through the REU program, undergraduate students are paired with RailTEC faculty who together develop a one-semester research scope that requires 10 hours of research work per week.
 For their research effort, the undergraduate student receives $1,500 for the semester.
 To read about the experience of a recent RailTEC REU, click here.

 Graduate Research Assistantships

 Much RailTEC research is executed by full-time MS and PhD students under direction of their RailTEC faculty advisor.
 Each semester, RailTEC has opportunities available for new Graduate Research Assistants to support various railway research activities.
-Graduate RAs can be awarded to students who are newly admitted to grad school at UIUC or to students who are currently enrolled but not supported by other faculty.
+Graduate RAs can be awarded to students who are newly admitted to grad school at Illinois or to students who are currently enrolled but not supported by other faculty.
 In addition to paid research, a Graduate RA has the additional benefit of providing the student with a tuition waiver.
 Many RailTEC RAs turn their supported research work into their thesis or dissertation work.
 Graduate RAs also develop important skills in time, project and resource management that will serve them well in future careers.

 Students interested in pursuing an advanced degree with an interest in rail transportation who are self-motivated, detail-oriented and enjoy working in a team environment in the lab, field or office should contact the RailTEC faculty to discuss potential opportunities.
 When applying to the CEE graduate program, be sure to indicate your specific interest in rail transportation.